Was Your Seafood Caught With Slave Labor? New Database Helps Retailers Combat Abuse

 The 134-page report by Human Rights Watch shows horrific conditions continue.
 That's despite promises from the Thai government to crack down on abuses suffered by mostly migrants from countries like Myanmar and Cambodia — and despite pressure from the U.S. and European countries that purchase much of Thailand's seafood exports.
 (Thailand is the fourth-largest seafood exporter in the world).

-For U.S. retailers and seafood importers, ferreting slavery out of the supply chain has proven exceedingly difficult.
+For U.S. retailers and seafood importers, ferreting slavery out of the supply chain has proved exceedingly difficult.
 Fishing occurs far from shore, often out of sight, while exploitation and abuse on vessels stem from very complex social and economic dynamics.

 "Companies didn't know how to navigate solving the problem," says Sara McDonald, Seafood Watch project manager for the Slavery Risk Tool.

 The new Seafood Watch database, which took two years to design, assigns slavery risk ratings to specific fisheries and was developed in collaboration with Liberty Asia and the Sustainable Fisheries Partnership.
-Like Seafood Watch's color-coded ratings, the Seafood Slavery Risk Tool aims to keep it simple — a set criteria determines if a fishery will earn a critical, high, moderate, or low risk rating.
+Like Seafood Watch's color-coded ratings, the Seafood Slavery Risk Tool aims to keep it simple — a set criteria determines whether a fishery will earn a critical, high, moderate or low risk rating.

 A "critical risk" rating, for example, means credible evidence of forced labor or child labor has been found within the fishery itself.
 Albacore, skipjack and yellowfin tuna caught by the Taiwanese fleet gets a critical risk rating.
 A "low risk" fishery, like Patagonian toothfish in Chile (also known as Chilean seabass), is one with good regulatory protections and enforcement, with no evidence of abuses in related industries.